Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Scams in Isla Mujeres

-Once you’ve rented the golf cart and you return it to the shop, the worker at the shop claims you’ve “damaged” the golf cart while you rented it and will ask you for money.
-This “damage” they claim can be as little as a dent or scratch; they’re trying to scam you out of money.
+Once you’ve rented the golf cart and returned it to the shop, the worker claims you’ve “damaged” the golf cart while you rented it and will ask you for money to repair the damage.

 beautiful shades of blue water in the waters of isla mujeres

-Isla Mujeres is Expensive
+Isla Mujeres isn’t Cheap

-The average daily cost to visit Isla Mujeres is $160 US, and this includes accommodation, food, and transportation.
-While this is the average accounting for those staying in budget-friendly hostels, a more accurate daily cost for those staying in hotels is around $181 – $240 US a day.
+While this is the average accounting for those staying in budget-friendly hostels, a more accurate daily cost for hotels is around $181 – $240 US per day.

 a few customers sitting at a beach bar under palm trees in Isla Mujeres, Mexico

-Cheap Hotels in Isla Mujeres
+Cheap Hotel in Isla Mujeres

 Mid-Range Hotels in Isla Mujeres